This post may contain affiliate links. Please see our disclosure policy.

-This easy stuffing recipe has been a family favorite for years!
-It’s a classic recipe with a delicious buttery flavor and seasoned with sage, thyme, and parsley.
+This easy stuffing recipe has been a family favorite for 30 years!
+It’s simple to make, perfectly seasoned with sage, thyme, and parsley, and bakes up with crispy edges and a moist, buttery center!
+I make it every Thanksgiving!

 - Cube 10 cups fresh white bread and place in a mixing bowl.